by Ramona D. Marek

 acid and arachidonic acid, both found in animal sources.
 Two more familiar essential fatty acids are Omega-6 and Omega-3 fatty acids.
 Cats eating a diet with essential fatty acids from plants alone may experience liver and kidney degeneration and deficiencies in reproduction, muscle development and growth.

 In the wild, a cat’s natural diet consists of high protein, high moisture, modest amount of fat and minimal carbohydrates, roughly less than 5 percent.
 Cats physiologically lack the ability to convert and utilize carbohydrates the way other animals can.
 Simply put, cats cannot live on a plant-based diet of grains and vegetables alone.
 Some pet food manufacturers use plant-based protein to inflate protein amounts primarily because they are cheaper products.
 Often these foods are between 30 percent to 50 percent carbohydrates with some cheaper foods scoring even higher.
 Such diets are often chock-full of chemical additives mimicking necessary nutrients in the natural diet.
-Feeding carb-heavy diets leads to many diseases including obesity, diabetes, and Irritable Bowel Syndrome.
+Feeding carb-heavy diets leads to many diseases including obesity, diabetes, and Inflammatory Bowel Disease.
 The nutrient pyramid for feline nutrition (52 percent protein, 36 percent fat and 12 percent carbohydrates) has become inverted.